spritz/spritz/README.md

 - [ ] `delaySubscriptionBy(DelayFunction) where DelayTime DelayFunction(Subscription)` - delay subscription of upstream by variable time returned by delay function.
 - [ ] `delaySubscription(DelayTime) == delaySubscriptionBy(_ -> DelayTime)` - delay subscription of upstream by DelayTime
 - [ ] `sort()` - buffer all items until onComplete then apply some sorting
-- [ ] `throttle(ThrottleTime)` - wait for `ThrottleTime` after an emit before being able to emit again.
-Contrast this with debounce which is "wait for silence of time X then emit" and this which is "emit then silence for X time".
-Can be implemented as filter.

 **Control Flow**